 There are 4 lifts (2 major lifts and 1 each for the children and old timers): Chlidren’s Lift is 6pm on July 7th; Giglio Sunday Lift is 2pm on July 10th; The Night Lift is 8pm on July 13th; and the Old Timer’s Lift is 2pm on July 17th

 How heavy is the tower (or the boat for that matter)?
 The tower is made out of aluminum with a Papier-mâché covering.
 The lilies.
-That is what “Giglio” means, it means “lilies” which are the Italian version of the France’s fleur de lys.
+That is what “Giglio” means, it means lilies, which are the Italian version of the France’s fleur de lys.
 Iconic images also grace the outer façade of the tower.
-The tower in itself is heavier on its own but it fits less people than the boat does.
+The tower is heavier on its own, and it fits less people than the boat does.
 Final Answer: They are both extremely heavy!
-However as Joe Cicileo (who has been a lifter)said, “ The first couple of lifts don’t feel that heavy, but that last lift—it’s the heaviest of them all!”
+However as Joe Cicileo (who has been a lifter) said, “ The first couple of lifts don’t feel that heavy, but that last lift—it’s the heaviest of them all!”

 Who is the Capo?

 There is a new Capo Number One selected every 2 years.
 He is a parish member who has been active in the church and goes through a nomination and election process.
 During his 2-year term he selects the color scheme on the Giglio tower.
 During the lift he directs the lifters during their carry through the street.
 Intro Capos also help with crowd control.

 A parish member plays the role of the Turk, who saved Nola’s Bishop Paulino from slavery.
 The selection process is similar to that of the Capo.
 The Turk tends to be younger but can be in his fifties.